-Intro to Computer Programming
+Introduction to Computer Programming

 Students will practice computational thinking through short projects, including virtual art, game creation, and data analysis, as well as in-class discussions.
-Projects and assignments will use Python, Javascript, HTML, and CSS to create programs that can easily be shared and tested with real users.
+Projects and assignments will use mostly Python to create programs that can easily be shared and tested with real users.
 The class will culminate in a final project written in a language of the student's choice.
-The final project could be a game, art piece, web app, or . . . ?
+The final project could be a game, art piece, web app, or . . .?

-- become proficient with basic programming constructs variables, loops, conditionals, functions, and lists - practice breaking down problems and debugging solutions - become comfortable using existing sources of code and data to create new projects - learn to courageously explore new tools and seek out additional resources
+- Become proficient with basic programming constructs variables, loops, conditionals, functions, and lists - Practice breaking down problems and debugging solutions - Become comfortable using existing sources of code and data to create new projects - Learn to courageously explore new tools and seek out additional resources